Heart of New England Council: Camp Wanocksett

 Camp Wanocksett is a 250 acre Boy Scouts of America camp located in Dublin, New Hampshire, and borders the Monadnock State Park.
 It is used by the Heart of New England Council, which is based in central Massachusetts.
 Summer camp and weekend programs take place at the camp, and units can rent campsites and cabins.
 Camp Wanocksett borders Thorndike Pond and Mount Monadnock, one of the most frequently climbed mountains in the world.
 The camp was started in 1924 on land that had previously been a farm.
 Its name is derived from a combination of three mountains in the area; Watatic, Monadnock, and Wachusett.

-Catamount Lodge
+Order of the Arrow

 Catamount Lodge is an Order of the Arrow lodge serving central Massachusetts, in Heart of New England Council.
 The lodge is run by its executive board, including five elected positions including chief, vice chiefs, secretary, and treasurer.
 The board is also made of several appointed chairs, including publications, inductions, brotherhood, dance team, and ceremonies among others.
 The lodge manages and conducts several events throughout the course of a year, including a Spring Fellowship Weekend, Fall Fellowship Weekend, Winter Fellowship Weekend, and a Lodge Banquet.
 The lodge has over 500 members, 80% of which are active in events.

-Catamount Lodge was formed in 2019 by the merger of the Grand Monadnock Lodge and Pachachaug Lodge.
+Catamount Lodge was formed in 2019 by the merger of the Pachachaug Lodge and Grand Monadnock Lodge.